Set

 OO

-Using namespace
+Using namespacehttp://php.net/manual/en/language.namespaces.basics.php

 Fallback for global namespace